 More often than not, an IRS audit of a tax return will result in changes to the return.
 Whether these changes are good or bad for the taxpayer depends on the situation.
 The no-change rate, or the number of returns accepted as filed after examination is pretty low.

 Luckily, the audit rate is low.
 This is of little consultation if your return is pulled for audit.
 What if you happen to be in that unlucky small percent of returns that are pulled for audit?

-As Houston tax attorneys, we have years of experience dealing with the IRS audits.
+As San Antonio tax attorneys, we have years of experience dealing with the IRS audits.
 You can face an audit with confidence when you know you have our tax attorneys on your side.

 Call (210) 876-1065 for a free strategy consultation.